abdulghani/blissful-ignorance/notes.md

 which self evidently already leads to population decline, divorce rate, abortion

 I'm not prescribing laws or politics, humanity will have to contest its collective coherence to decide the path forward

+(opinion)
+that the viable path forward, is brute force simulation in automated system modeled around coherence to aid humanity path forward and needs